18 Siddhas and their Yoga

 Later Bogar was known by the name of “Bo-Yang Lao-Tzu”, and became the founder of the great world- renowned philosophy of Taoism (“Than-“Om”) and preaching it in China for about 200 years.

-His favourite disciple was Pulippani, a china man.
-Once there was no rain in Palani (South-India) and the famous Thamara-Parani (means rich in copper) river dried up.
+His favourite disciple was Pulippani (YU), a china man.
+Once there was no rain in Palani (South-India) for a long time and the famous Thamara-Parani (means rich in copper) river dried up.
 A bad drought in Palani.
-People of Palani started to create many Yagam (fire ceremony) to bring back Bogar to Palani. these yagams were dedicated to Bogar……………..As told by yogi Ramaiah, my guru and direct disciple of Babaji.
+People of Palani started to create many Yagams (fire ceremony) to bring back Bogar to Palani. these yagams were dedicated to Bogar.
+Bogar came back to Palani with his disciple Pulippaani (YU) and established the famous palani Aandavar Muruga shrine.……………..As told by yogi Ramaiah, my guru and direct disciple of Babaji.

 14th siddha is called Patanjali, attained soruba samadhi in Rameswaram, South India

 Patanjali’s Tamil works are available from Yogi Ram Sunthar’s 18-siddar kanda yogam.
 Patanjali wrote the yoga sutras in north Indian Language.